openharmony/docs/en/device-dev/driver/driver-peripherals-external-des.md

 4. The protocol stack works with the NetDevice, NetBuf, and FlowCtl modules to exchange data flows.

-## Development Guidelines
+## How to Develop

 ### Available APIs

 The WLAN module provides the following types of APIs:

-1. Hardware Device Interface (HDI) and Hardware Abstraction Layer (HAL) APIs for upper-layer services
+1. HDI and Hardware Abstraction Layer (HAL) APIs for upper-layer services

 2. APIs for vendors